feast-dev/feast/docs/reference/data-sources/postgres.md

 ## Disclaimer

 The PostgreSQL data source does not achieve full test coverage.
-Please do not assume complete stability of the API.
+Please do not assume complete stability.

 ## Examples